MechanicalRabbit/DataKnots4FHIR.jl/doc/src/overview.md

     │ example │
     =#

-This could perhaps be addressed if we used the congruent operator.
+This could perhaps be addressed if we used the congruent operator?

     ≅(a::T, b::T) where {T} = a == b
     ≅(a, b) = ≅(promote(a, b)...)